raygun101/MarkupKit/README.md

 ### Actions
 Most non-trivial applications need to respond in some way to user interaction.
 UIKit controls (subclasses of the `UIControl` class) fire events that notify an application when such interaction has occurred.
 For example, the `UIButton` class fires the `UIControlEventTouchUpInside` event when a button instance is tapped.

 While it would be possible for an application to register for events programmatically using outlets, MarkupKit provides a more convenient alternative.
 An attribute whose name begins with "on" (but is not equal to "on") is considered a control event.
 The value of the attribute represents the name of the action that will be triggered when the event is fired.
-The name of the attribute is simply the "on" prefix followed by the name of the control event, minus the "UIControlEvent" prefix.
+The name of the attribute is simply the "on" prefix followed by the name of the event, minus the "UIControlEvent" prefix.

 For example, the following markup declares an instance of `UIButton` that calls the `handleButtonTouchUpInside:` method of the document's owner when the button is tapped: